fleschutz/my-backups/README.md

 🪂 Recover your Data
 ---------------------
 1. Insert the correct(!) backup disk into your computer.
-2. Please find your backup data in the "Backup_of_*" folders.
+2. Open the top folder 📁my-backups and you will find your backup data in the 📁Backup_of_* folders.
 3. Manually copy (not move!) the missing files and folders onto your media.
 4. Eject the backup disk and store it in a safe place again.